Emacs Quick Reference

 ---------------------------------------------------------------------------

-:after (:any foo bar) ...any of
+:after (:any foo bar) after any of foo or bar

 ---------------------------------------------------------------------------

-:requires never load if dependencies not available
+:requires (foo bar) dont load if missing dependencies

 ---------------------------------------------------------------------------